-This document will be updated as more information becomes available.
+This document will be updated if more information is available.

-April 10, 2020 - COVID-19, the coronavirus disease of 2019 - also known as Coronavirus-2 (also called SARS-CoV-2) - and the illness it causes is on everybody's mind.
+April 1, 2020 - COVID-19, the coronavirus disease of 2019 - also known as Coronavirus-2 (also called SARS-CoV-2) - and the illness it causes is on everybody's mind.
 If you or your family member has sickle cell disease (SCD), you may be worried about what this new disease may mean to you.